JHU-PL-Lab/www-fpse/lecture/lists.md

   folder_aux l
 ```

-Here is another simple right fold to summate an integer list,
+Here is another simple use of right fold to summate an integer list:

 ```ocaml
 List.fold_right (fun elt acc -> elt + acc) [3; 5; 7] 0;; (* this computes 3 + (5 + (7 + 0))  *)
 ```

-which is equivalent to
+which is equivalent to the simpler

 ```ocaml
 List.fold_right (+) [3; 5; 7] 0;;